amandeeprikhi/Udacity-Project-4/Writeup.md

 | Fully connected Layer |                                             Having 1 output node                                             |

 #### 3. Creation of the Training Set & Training Process

+In order to compensate for the conflict between the colorspaces in model.py and drive.py, I've used **matplotlib.image as mpimg** to read the images instead of **cv2**.
+This read the images in teh RGB colorspace for model.py.

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: